EMMA019/Quantum-Simulator/README.md

 ## 📖 About The Project

-QuantaSim-RT is a full-stack web application that allows users to build and simulate small-scale quantum circuits interactively.
+QuantaSim-RT is a web application that allows users to build and simulate small-scale quantum circuits interactively.

 This project utilizes a robust Python backend powered by **Qiskit Aer** to perform physically accurate quantum state calculations.
 Notably, it handles the complexity of mixed states resulting from entanglement by calculating **reduced density matrices**.